What constitutes a low-risk baseball card investment? Essentially, it’s a card unlikely to lose money anytime soon.

 The age, print defects, and centering are common issues that hold it back from higher grades, while the red coloration and blue tab make it stand out from the crowd.
 Williams is pictured doing what he does best, with the bat in hand.
 The condition and numerous problems cause mint editions to be precious, and reasonably risk-free from an investment perspective.

 1963 Pete Rose Topps RC with Pedro Gonzalez, Ken McMullen, and Al Weis #537

 Rose is a former player and manager who was a 17-time All-Star and a 3-time World Series champion.
 He was banned from the sport in ‘89 after accusations that he gambled on baseball games, which he later admitted to in 2004.

-His RC has a vertical layout despite featuring four players, with Ken McMullen of the Los Angeles Dodgers, the New York Yankees’ Pedro Gonzalez, and Al Weis of the Chicago White Sox joining Rose on the front of the card.
+His RC has a vertical layout despite featuring four players, with Ken McMullen of the Los Angeles Dodgers, the New York Yankees’ Pedro Gonzalez, and Al Weis of the Chicago White Sox joining Rose on the front the card.

 It has a bright yellow background, with players’ heads found in red circles.
 The betting scandal 30 years ago casts a wide shadow and leads to the issue of Rose’s possible reinstatement and election to the Hall of Fame.
 It’s unlikely, although it would cause his RC prices to rise.
 In any case, it’s still incredibly popular with collectors.

 1986 Barry Bonds Topps Traded Tiffany #11T

 Barry Bonds.
 The recipient of a record seven NL MVP awards, eight Gold Glove awards, a record 12 Silver Slugger awards, and 14 All-Star selections, you’d be forgiven for thinking that his cards are some of the most expensive from his era.

 As such, several collectors shy away from the Bonds RC from ‘86, despite the addition of a Tiffany version, which was sold in a comparatively limited number, offering higher quality cards compared to the base release.